100% Love (2011 film): Plot

 After three years, they meet again in the hospital because their grandmother suddenly falls ill.
 While trying to find out how Balu is doing, Mahalakshmi realizes he hasn't changed at all.
 Both argue a lot until their parents try to get them married.
 Surprisingly, Balu mentions that he has a girlfriend named Swapna that he hopes to marry.
-While introducing her to his family, Mahalakshmi notices that Swapna is much more than she is.
+While introducing her to his family, Mahalakshmi notices that Swapna is much more beautiful and successful than she is.
 To get back at Balu, she agrees to marry Ajith, Balu's former rival in college.
 Ajith turns out to be the head of a company that makes more than Balu's company.
+The two couples get engaged.
+Their grandmother wishes for Balu and Mahalakshmi to visit their grandfather and give him a false invitation where Balu and Mahalakshmi are getting married.
+Under persuasion by their uncle John Acharya, they agree to visit their grandfather under the pretentious names of Shahrukh and Kajol so that they can forget their issues during the journey.
+They do so and convince the grandfather that they are getting married and also convince him to not attend their wedding.

-Balu, angry that Ajith is greater than he is, puts his company in risk in hopes that he can surpass Ajith's company.
+Balu, angry that Ajith is greater than he is, puts his company at risk in hopes that he can surpass Ajith's company.
 Unfortunately, his partner cheats him, and Balu is on the verge of losing his company.
-Mahalakshmi, now his project manager, toils to rescue him.
-They make an excellent team and Balu's company is saved.

-In an after party, Balu credits Mahalakshmi for his success.
-She again unknowingly hurts Balu's ego.
+Mahalakshmi decides to join his company as his project manager and toils to rescue him.
+They make an excellent team, and Balu's company is saved.
+At an after-party, Balu credits Mahalakshmi for his success.
+She unknowingly hurts Balu's ego again.
 This time, Balu confesses that he felt the need to be great in Mahalakshmi's eyes because he loved her.
 When she tells him she shares her feelings, Balu refuses to believe her.

-After the interference of their grandfather, they are united in the end.
+Back in the present, at the bar, their grandfather interferes, and they both admit their feelings to each other.
+They finally unite in the end.